Frequently Asked Questions

 What is the difference in the biology and chemistry classes for the Gateway Program compared to a regular program of study?

 The classes for the Gateway Program and the regular course of study are identical.
 Both the biology and chemistry courses have the same syllabi and the same course content as the regular classes.
-The difference is in; the Gateway students will be in biology and chemistry classes with an enrollment of 35-40 students (regular freshman biology and chemistry classes have 100-200 students).
-The small class size will allow for better interaction with the instructors and give the students more opportunities to ask questions and seek help if needed.
-In addition, the Gateway students will take Gateway discussion sections for both of the biology and chemistry classes; the discussions carries one credit each and include graded homework, designed to improve class performance.
+However, Gateway students will be in a General Chemistry class with an enrollment of 30-35 students as opposed to the regular chemistry classes which have close to 200 students.
+The small class size will allow for better interaction with the instructor and give the students more opportunities to ask questions and seek help if needed.
+In addition, the Gateway students will take Gateway discussion sections for both of the biology and chemistry classes; the discussions carry one credit each and include graded homework that is designed to improve class performance.
 Students in the regular program do not have a biology discussion, and their discussion for chemistry does not carry an academic credit.

 If I have had an AP biology course in high school, may I still join the program?